Affiliate marketing is one of the most popular ways to monetize online content.

 Think about your editorial content, the topics and trends you already write about, and how you can find products that are relevant for those.
 If you believe in the products you write about and they’re connected to editorial content you already create it will make it far easier to monetize.

-Once you’ve established the core products you want to write about, begin producing content and started to make money from it, then you can start thinking about an expansion plan for the things you want to write about.
+Once you’ve established the core products you want to write about, began producing content, and started to make money from it, then you can start thinking about an expansion plan for the things you want to write about.

 2. Write Valuable Content